TriKro/rsb-content/part2-the_index/tags--other-frameworks.md

 Each method in this book tagged with these blocks.
 If we can identify the greatest risk to our business model via the Business Model Canvas, we can search the tags for a complete list of experimental methods relating to that building block.

-For example, if the Customer is the biggest risk to our customer segment, then we are asking “Who is our customer?” or “Is this our correct customer segment?”.
+For example, if the customer is the biggest risk to our customer segment, then we are asking “Who is our customer?” or “Is this our correct customer segment?”.
 Based on that, there are several tools available to learn more about our customer, including:

 * Customer discovery interviews